Patient Centered COPD Care

 Often people with COPD feel isolated and may benefit from increased social support.
 The Lung Association offers a variety of support resources you can recommend to your patients, including a free HelpLine, an online support community, in-person support groups and a caregiving coordination service.
 Learn more »

-Approved by Scientific and Medical Editorial Review Panel.
+Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.
 Last reviewed December 11, 2017.